NYC Local Law 88: What Building Owners and Developers Need to Know

 Conclusion

 Local Law 88 represents a pivotal shift toward sustainable building operations in New York City.
-Building owners and developers who act proactively can not only avoid costly penalties but also benefit from improved energy efficiency, tenant satisfaction, and future-proofed assets134.
+Building owners and developers who act proactively can avoid costly penalties and benefit from improved energy efficiency, tenant satisfaction, and future-proofed assets.134.
 For tailored guidance and legal support on LL88 compliance, contact The Law Office of Barry E. Janay, P.C.